germanattanasio/vcap-services/README.md

 console.log(credentials);
 ```

-### Getting credentials for a specific plan and intsance
+### Getting credentials for a specific plan and instance
 Get credentials that match a specific service plan and instance (replace "YOUR NLC NAME" with the name of your service instance).
 ```sh
 var vcapServices = require('vcap_services');